How to accept a job offer

 Be prepared to negotiate

-Raise your concerns with your recruiter.
-Remember, we are available to help you through the negotiations to reach an offer that works for both sides.
-Often, we already know if there is any room for movement on salary or benefits, so talk to us.
+2. Get a second opinion: Raise any concerns with your recruiter.
+For example, if you wish to negotiate salary.
+We’re available to help you through the negotiations to reach an offer that works for both sides.
+Often, we already know if there’s room for movement on salary or benefits, so talk to us.

-Just ensure you are realistic; to aid your decision making, it can help to refer back to your target job requirements and why you wanted a new job in the first place.
+3. Be realistic: To aid your decision-making, refer to your target job requirements and why you wanted a new job in the first place.
 If you accept the position, will these goals be met?

 Get the job offer in writing